 The management by wandering around method requires systematic use and needs to be integrated into a manager’s routine.
-Management by wandering around doesn’t work if you decide you will do it when you feel you have time.
+Management by wandering around doesn’t work if you decide you will do it when you feel you have time or if it becomes a form of micromanagement.
 Create an informal routine for management by wandering around.
 What does that mean?
 Well, the most effective method for management by wandering around is for you the manager, to get into an unscheduled routine of dropping in on the employee workspace.
 Don’t walk around every Tuesday and Thursday at 11:30am as this builds a systematic schedule for your walks, from which your employees can expect when you’ll be in their workspace.
 Instead say, I’m going to go down three times a week at a random time and if it happens to be Monday morning spice it up with some motivating quotes.

 A good idea is to conduct management by wandering around every other day, and mix up your routine!
 Choose two or three times a week and at different times of the day.
 Visit different areas of the workspace (conditional on the size of your workspace of course!).

 management by wandering around works best with one-on-one conversations.
 Don’t walk around with a crew of managers and assistants which may hinder the effectiveness of management by wandering around.
 Walking around with an entourage can often appear daunting for an employee who sees the group walking towards them.

 Talk to employees about the issues they currently have and ask for suggestions as to where processes, products, services or sales can be improved.
 An employee may have a great idea which leads to a really positive outcome.
 Make sure that everyone knows that ‘any suggestion is a good suggestion’, and give make sure to give recognition where it is due.